MicrosoftDocs/winrt-api/windows.media.speechrecognition/voicecommandmanager_installedcommandsets.md

 # Windows.Media.SpeechRecognition.VoiceCommandManager.InstalledCommandSets

 ## -description
-A dictionary that contains all installed command sets that have a [Name](/uwp/schemas/voicecommands/voice-command-elements-and-attributes-1-2) attribute set in the [](/uwp/schemas/voicecommands/voice-command-elements-and-attributes-1-2) file.
+A dictionary that contains all installed command sets that have a [Name](/uwp/schemas/voicecommands/voice-command-elements-and-attributes-1-2) attribute set in the [Voice Command Definition](/uwp/schemas/voicecommands/voice-command-elements-and-attributes-1-2) file.

 ## -property-value
 The dictionary of installed command sets that have a Name attribute set in the Voice Command Definition (VCD) file.